ribokit/RDATKit/README.txt

 ===Installation instructions for python===

-cd rdatkit
+1) cd to rdatkit folder

+2) Edit settings.py.example and change the relevant paths to your local installation paths of RNAstructure, ViennaRNA, and VARNA where necessary.
+Save to a new file settings.py in the rdatkit folder

-python setup.py install
+3)python setup.py install

 ===Installation instructions for MATLAB===